Fidhanasneen/Basic-Deep-Learning/README.md

 # Basic-Deep-Learning
-Here you can see basics of deep neural networks
+## Here you can see basics of deep neural networks: